 Furthermore, Singapore’s political stability has played an important role in the development of a robust business environment that remains attractive to entrepreneurs from around the world.

 Whether it is a small, medium, or large company that you want to set up, there are some important considerations that need to be kept in mind.
-One needs to be 18 years or more to be able to setup a Singapore company.
-You must also not be a bankrupt to set up a business in Singapore.
+One needs to be 18 years or more to be able to set up a Singapore company.
+You must also not be bankrupt to set up a business in Singapore.

-- Choosing the right business entity for your company is crucial for the survival and success in Singapore.
+- Choosing the right type of business entity for your company is crucial for survival and success in Singapore.

-- There are many factors such as initial paid up capital, number of shareholders, liabilities and roles you are prepared to take on that will decide the success of your venture.
+- There are many factors such as initial paid-up capital, the number of shareholders, liabilities, and roles you are prepared to take on that will decide the success of your venture.

-- Research a number of websites especially made to help people start a business in Singapore.
+- Research a number of websites specially made to help people start a business in Singapore.
 These sites contain hundreds of FAQ’s on the subject of setting up a company in Singapore.

 - Singapore has a unique population profile.
 It is interesting to note that though the population of the country stands at approximately 5.2 million, there are only about 3.3 million people who are citizens and 0.5 million others who are Singapore permanent residents.

 - Singapore also has a very low birth rate which will affect the elderly to working adult support ratio in 2030.
 Hence, the government has been making concerted efforts to encourage the citizens to set up businesses so as to keep capital flowing within the country and improve the standard of living so that more young couples can marry and make families.

 Affordable and Transparent Fees We lead the industry in affordable and transparent pricing - with no hidden fees.